Thalassemia: Symptoms

 Enlarged spleen on a child with thalassemia.

 Profile of a 10 year old child affected by β thalassemia, illustrating facial abnormalities.

 Symptoms depend on the type and severity of thalassemia.
 Carriers of thalassemia genes may have no symptoms (thalassemia minor) or very mild symptoms with occasional crisis (thalassemia intermedia); individuals who are homozygous for the mutation have severe and life threatening symptoms (thalassemia major).

 Alpha thalassemia major is generally fatal to the unborn child, as the absence of alpha globin means that zero functional hemoglobin is produced during gestation.
 Unmatched gamma globin chains cluster to form hemoglobin Barts, which is ineffective at transporting oxygen.
 In this situation, a fetus will develop hydrops fetalis, a form of edema, which can be detected on prenatal ultrasound.
 The child will normally die before or shortly after birth, unless intrauterine blood transfusion is performed.
 Less severe alpha thalassemia may affect growth and development.

 Beta thalassemia symptoms typically begin to show during the first six months of life, as the body winds down production of fetal hemoglobin HbF.
 In a normal individual, this would be replaced by adult hemoglobin HbA.

 If thalassemia is untreated or undetected in the infant, this can lead to developmental issues such as slowed growth, delayed puberty, bone abnormalities, and intellectual impairment.

 More generally, impaired production of hemoglobin causes anemia, resulting in tiredness and a general lack of energy, shortness of breath, rapid or irregular heartbeat, dizziness, pale skin, yellowing of the skin and eyes (jaundice).

 In thalassemia, ineffective erythropoiesis causes the bone marrow to expand.
 This expansion is a compensatory response to the damage caused to red blood cells by the imbalanced production of globin chains.
 Bone marrow expansion can lead to abnormal bone structure, particularly in the skull and face.
 Expansion of the bone marrow in the developing child leads to a distinctive facial shape often referred to as "Chipmunk facies".
 Other skeletal changes include osteoporosis, growth retardation, and malformation of the spine.

-People with thalassemia can get too much iron in their bodies, either from the disease itself as RBCs are destroyed, or as a consequence of frequent blood transfusions.
+People with thalassemia can get too much iron in their bodies, either from the disease itself as red blood cells are destroyed, or as a consequence of frequent blood transfusions.
 Excess iron is not excreted, but forms toxic non-transferrin-bound iron.
 This can lead to organ damage, potentially affecting the heart, liver, endocrine system, bones and spleen.
 Symptoms include an irregular heartbeat, cardiomyopathy, cirrhosis of the liver, hypothyroidism, delayed puberty and fertility problems, brittle and deformed bones, and an enlarged spleen.

 The spleen is the organ which removes damaged red blood cells from circulation; in thalassemia patients it is abnormally active, causing it to enlarge and possibly become hyperactive, a condition called hypersplenism.

 The immune system can become compromised in a number of ways; anemia, iron overload, and hypersplenism may affect the immune response and increase the risk of severe infection.